 while a memory aid could be # park MUSIC 0 $ JACK ROPE GOLF 9 & ODE 7

 Remember if strong passwords are recorded in the front cover of your diary or on your study whiteboard – sorry, NOT secure!

 In addition, the computer you use for editing your website or other important documents must also have a strong password.

 To create tough passwords, visit Strong Random Password Generator to create your effective passwords with a bonus memory phrase.

-Visit the Australian Government’s Stay Smart Online website for more advice about passwords and passphrases and many other topics about safer Internet use.
+Visit the Australian Government’s Cyber Security website for more advice about passwords and passphrases and many other topics about safer Internet use.